Posted on

 A Refractory Renaissance, Pt II

-refractory texture
+refractory renaissance

 With the desire to continue sharing the beauty & intention behind Refractory, this is part II of our interview with founders Angie West and Alberto Vélez.